jtriley-eth/ERC-6909/README.md

 ### Definitions

-- infinite: the maximum value for a uint256 (`2 ** 256 - 1`).
+- infinite: The maximum value for a uint256 (`2 ** 256 - 1`).
-- caller: the caller of the current context (`msg.sender`).
+- caller: The caller of the current context (`msg.sender`).
-- spender: an account that transfers tokens on behalf of another account.
+- spender: An account that transfers tokens on behalf of another account.
-- operator: an account that has unlimited transfer permissions on all token ids for another account.
+- operator: An account that has unlimited transfer permissions on all token ids for another account.
+- mint: The creation of an amount of tokens.
+This MAY happen in a mint method or as a tranfser from the zero address.
+- burn: The removal an amount of tokens.
+This MAY happen in a burn method or as a transfer from the zero address.

 ### Methods